jbraunschweiger/canvas-anydo/README.md

 [Canvas](https://www.instructure.com/canvas/) is a popular Learning Management tool, common among Colleges and Universities in the U.S.
 [any.do](https://www.any.do) is a self described "productivity platform."
 IMO, it is the perfect marriage  of a task list and a calendar.

 My issue with using planner and task tracking apps is keeping them up to date.
 I realized that most of my "tasks" tend to be duplicates of canvas Assignments, so I wrote this firebase function to generate them for me.
+The way I have it set up right now, the function checks once a day to see if there are any new assignments on my Canvas account, and if there are it ads them to my any.do as tasks.

 ## Implementation